nats-io/nats.swift/README.md

 - Subscription queue is an optional property of NatsSubject

 ## 2.1.1
 - rewrite the ChannelHandler: remove a bug that could lead into dropped messages.

 ## 2.1.0
 - uses NIO2
 - works with Vapor, now!

 ## 2.0.3
 - supports iOS anf tvOS

 ## 2.0.2
 - Get information from the connected Server (Version, name, id, ...)

 ## 2.0.1
 - Test with GitHub Actions
 - Update Dockerfile to build and test on Swift 5.4 (Linux)
 - Test with a real NATS-Server on macos
 - Cleanup unused definitions
 - Update Informations, do project care

 ## 2.0.0
 - Tested with NATS 2.3.4
 - Introduced logging
 - Updated depricated functions

 # Roadmap
 See: Contribution ;)
 - Propper function description is needed

+# Attribution
+This library is based on excellent work in https://github.com/aus-der-Technik/SwiftyNats